akornatskyy/wheezy.web/doc/tutorial.rst

         'http_cache': cache
     })

-Since we are going to use HTTP cache middleware we need instruct application bootstrap process about middleware we are going to use.
+Since we are going to use HTTP cache middleware we need to instruct the application bootstrap process about the middleware we are going to use.
 Open file ``app.py`` and import ``http_cache_middleware_factory``::

     from wheezy.http.middleware import http_cache_middleware_factory

-To the list of ``WSGIApplication`` middleware add HTTP cache middleware factory::
+To the list of ``WSGIApplication`` middleware, add a HTTP cache middleware factory::

     main = WSGIApplication([